zulianAdryan/mc-master-carr-imitation/README.md

 }
 ```

-Here, the server fetches product data, then passes it as props to a Client Component (ProductPage) for rendering and user interaction.
+Here, we fetches product data, then passes it to ProductPage (Client Component) for rendering and user interaction.

-> Server Component can have Client Component as its children, but Client Component cannot have Server Componentn as its children
+> Server Component can have Client Component as its children, but Client Component cannot have Server Component as its children

 ## 3. Client Side Rendering (CSR)